"Mira tu o. Eroplano ba ese? Pajaro?" (Look, is that a plane? A bird?)

 -Ese saco alli o (That sack over there.)

-Now, as you may have noticed, the Chabacano word (or interjection?), may very well have come from the portuguese o.
-Although another usage of this word in Chabacano seems to deviate from its portuguese counterpart.
+Now, as you may have noticed, the Chabacano word o, may very well have come from the Portuguese o.
+Although another usage of this word in Chabacano seems to deviate from its Portuguese counterpart.
 Here is an example:

 -Quien ya ruba con el sen aqui na mesa?
 (Who took the money on the table?)